Top 10 revenue models for free to play games

 10. Donations

 Clocking in at last on the list is of alternate revenue streams is player donations.
-Raph Koster recently blogged about meeting up with the Kingdom of Loathing guys at ComicCon in San Diego.
-Raph reported that while KoL‘s revenue is “definitely indie,” their primary revenue stream of player donations is a sustainable one.
+Raph Koster recently blogged about meeting up with the KINGDOM OF LOATHING guys at ComicCon in San Diego.
+Raph reported that while KOL‘s revenue is “definitely indie,” their primary revenue stream of player donations is a sustainable one.

 According to Wired, the donation revenue has allowed creator Zack Johnson to quit his day job and hire six employees to help improve and maintain the product.